percona/percona-postgresql-operator/source/backups.rst

   Daylight Time Zone, or EDT),
 * optionally set ``--set`` option to choose which backup to start the point-in-time recovery from (:ref:`look through the available backups<backups-list>` to find out the proper name).
+This option must be specified if the target is one or more backups away from the current moment.

 After setting these options in the *backup restore* configuration file, follow the :ref:`standard restore instructions<backups-restore>`.